 Worker’s Compensation Insurance To Keep Everyone Safe

 General liability insurance does not usually cover injuries or illnesses sustained by employees.
 Therefore, it is necessary for companies to maintain workers’ compensation insurance for their staff working special events.
 Workers’ compensation insurance coverage provides coverage for medical, disability, or death benefits to an employee who becomes ill or injured while performing work-related duties.

 Workers’ compensation insurance is not just a suggested coverage, but it is actually mandatory in most states.
 In addition to covering employees, most workers’ compensation policies will also cover independent contractors that you may hire to work the event.
 There is typically a no-fault provision in workers’ compensation statutes that provide employees with protection in the event that they are injured on the job, regardless of how the injury occurs.
 Workers’ compensation can also provide business owners with the peace of mind that their staff is protected.

 Special event insurance can help minimize these risks and provide employers with the protection they need to avoid financial ruin.
 Special event insurance can provide coverage for sports teams, leagues, clubs, camps, sporting events, festivals, recreational activities, zip lines, equipment, watersports, snow sports, inflatables, party tents, portable rock walls and so much more.

 There are special event insurance policies for everyone.
-At JMG Insurance Agency, we offer a wide range of policies for sports and special events.
-For more information about choosing insurance for your special event or for an insurance quote, contact the experienced specialty insurance agents at JMG Insurance Agency today by calling 1.844.304.7332 or by requesting a quote online.
+At JMG Insurance Corp, we offer a wide range of policies for sports and special events.
+For more information about choosing insurance for your special event or for an insurance quote, contact the experienced specialty insurance agents at JMG Insurance Corp today by calling 1.844.304.7332 or by requesting a quote online.